Rishiking

 Rishiking, as he is known to friends and colleagues claims to be a self-made professional and has learned the craft on his own.

 Career

-Rishiking began his career as a teacher and after a year he moved to the creative department at own advertising agency and gradually established himself as a director and producer of ad films.
+Rishikesh Pandey began his career as a teacher and after a year he moved to the creative department at own advertising agency and gradually established himself as a Filmmaker and Music Composer.
+In 2024, he transitioned into spirituality, promoting Sanatan culture and Vedic meditation.

 Music career

 Rishiking started his music career with singer Shaan in 2016 with a song "School Chale Hum".
 And also in the year 2016 Rishiking made Ho Halla a swatchhta anthem song for Indore city together with P Narahari IAS, which was sung again by Shaan and it was the biggest hit to make Indore's people aware towards cleanness and by this cleanness movement Indore got the number one tag for cleanness across all over India.
 After the success of ho halla song and to celebrate the title of Number one clean city of India, Indore was decided to make this success memorable so far that a live musical concert held by Indore Municipal Corporation on 23 December 2017 In this concert Rishiking introduce himself as a rapper with the company of singer Shaan on the same stage.